11 rules for buying an ebike, and the 11 ebikes to buy now

 Don’t buy one on Amazon.
 They don’t have the best bikes.
 And many of the bikes on there I wouldn’t recommend.
 See below for my lowest priced recommendation.

 There are two good ways to buy an ebike.
 Online or from your local bike shop.
-The local bike store, if it’s a good one, offers a range of options and does repairs on site.
+The local bike store, if it’s a good one (such as Archer’s Bikes at Culdesac Tempe), offers a range of options and does repairs on site.
 They don’t offer many (any) of the direct to consumer brands, but again, see rule 1.
 Online, which usually means a direct to consumer brand, gives you the most options across companies.
 Servicing can be more painful, but the gap is smaller than you might think.
 The direct to consumer companies have even been developing servicing networks for a van to come to you.
 Some companies will even bring a test vehicle to you before you buy.

 Bike fit matters but fitting it to your needs matters more.
 Spend more time matching a functional bike to your lifestyle and follow the manufacture’s suggested size chart to find the proper fit.